-Using this model, SHE also gets to know the families so well that they can work with them to design a plan for them to become self-sufficient.
+Using this model, SHE also gets to know the families so well that we can help them design a plan for them to become self-sufficient.
 In 2020, with the support of this project, 47 of the families created their own businesses, and 27 of these families reported that they were now selfsufficient and able to live off the profits from their business.